don-smith/Resquirrelly/Readme.md

 ## More info

-* The line of the Squirrel source code I commented out is the last line of `UpdateManager.RestartApp()` which closes the currently running app.
-I think this line may be called too soon, which might not be giving the call to `Update.exe` enough time to grab the PID of the app before shutting it down.
-Before Resquirrelly closes itself in, the button handler it is just doing an `await Task.Delay(1000)` to give it more time.
+* We commented out the line in Squirrel that closes the app because I think this line may be called too soon, which might not be giving the call to `Update.exe` enough time to grab the PID of the app before shutting it down.
+In Resquirrelly, before it closes itself, the button handler it is just waiting one second (`await Task.Delay(1000)`) to give `Update.exe` more time.
 Not at all elegant, but hopefully it's only temporary until I get better guidance from the community.

 * The script that does the builds (release.bat) is currently using a debug build.
 If you need to use a release build for whatever reason, be sure to change the